 Coming closer to my present, and while my work at Beirut was coming to an end, so did my relationship back in the UK.
 With no further adieu I packed and moved back to my origin, Athens, Greece.Feeling over-confident, and having left all the bad this country brings along with the good for almost four years, I went stupidly BIG.
 I rented a new-build three bedroom apartment in the outskirts of Athens, where I spent around 15,000 USD just to make it feel “home” and paid a monthly rent that was four times what I should’ve gone for.

-Being extremely lucky and again out of nowhere, in a Greek economy that was lacking such opportunities to say the least, in no time I was directing and producing low cost commercials for top-end companies.
-It was an exciting and well promising opportunity, but then the economic crisis hit my prospecting dreams with a knock out.
+While I was still working as a contractor project manager in a lucrative project, I was extremely lucky and out of nowhere, in a Greek economy that was lacking in creative opportunities to say the least, I was directing and producing low cost commercials for top-end companies.
+It was an overkill for my time but an exciting and well promising opportunity, but then the economic crisis hit my prospecting dreams with a knock out.
 Businesses tried to cut costs as much as possible in an unconventional and stressful manner, virtually any professional became gritty and hard to trust.
 At the time I was doing back to back commercials, I literally slept at the office on 2011’s New Year’s Eve.
 But my money wasn’t coming in – it was postponed like everyone else’s.
 To a point I was fed up and forced myself to draw a line of distance and say no more till I get paid (well, that’s not all there is to it, but that’s a whole different story).
+So, went back to contracting

 So, I was in Greece, full of financial commitments due to my chosen lifestyle and jobless!
 Hooray!
 What a stupid man?
 Well?
 Sort off…